cpj/winter-2012/weekly_instructions_and_projects/02_week_two/README.md

 - make sure to add your codecadamy profile to your github pages website

 ## lab assignment:
-- Create a map using leaflet that shows the locations of some important places.
+- Create a map using leaflet.js that shows the locations of some important places.
 - you can choose the general location and what topic you want to focus on.
 - you'll need these files:
   - index.html